popovicu/g2disk/docs/building.md

 ## Requirements

-Bazelisk binary (ideally aliased as `bazel`) should be enough to run the Bazel buidl flows.
+Bazelisk binary (ideally aliased as `bazel`) should be enough to run the Bazel build flows.
 In addition, a working C compiler is needed which can target C standard library (basically any C compiler).
 Other than that, the Bazel build flow will dynamically fetch the Go toolchain, protobuf compiler, etc.

 ## Handling binaries